 Last fall at my local board game meetup I was introduced to A Game of Thrones The Board Game.
 Originally based on Diplomacy, A Game of Thrones places three to six players in charge of the great houses of Westeros to vie for control of the continent.
 With a minimal element of luck1 players spread influence with diplomacy, card selection, and strategic planning.
 I am fascinated by this game and have played a few dozen times in person and one hundred games online2.

 Now that we have dispensed with the pleasantries we can get on to the purpose of this post: expanding the game to support up to nine players.
 There are a few variants available online - “A Feast For Crows” Expansion3, “The Winds of Winter” Expansion, and Essos4.
 I went for the “Essos” expansion since it was the first one I found.
 I intend to try the other two when my regular playing group gets tired of the Essos version.
+The rest of the post provides an overview of the changes and how I went about building it.
+Look at the original source for the files.

 In order to make room for three more players/houses the territories in the central portion of Westeros have been divided and rearranged and the western portion of Essos has been introduced.
 There have also been some other balance adjustments (e.g. rearranging resources, borders, and strongholds) as fallout from introducing many new territories.
 The wildlings track has changed to increments of 3 to account for the new players5.
 The supply track has also been expanded up to 8 barrels since there are potentially more territories to cover on the path to seven castles.
 Click on the map for a full resolution version.